solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Observe the output of the console application.

-    > You should see a list of document ids associated with new documents that are being created by this tool.
+    > You should see a list of item ids associated with new items that are being created by this tool.

 1. Click the **🗙** symbol to close the terminal pane.